 Details, details, details…

 I have found that the objects in my life that I really use and love over a long period of time have been designed by people who really use, understand and love the products they create.
 Those products demonstrate a real understanding and insight into the consumer who is going to use it and every aspect of the product just makes sense.
-Apple would be an easy example of this philosophy but for me a recent example is Dyson.
+Apple would be an easy example of this philosophy but for me, a recent example is Dyson.
 I could never understand why people would pay $500 for what I thought was nothing more than an over designed, brightly colored plastic vacuum.
-But when my last vacuum died I broke down and bought one based on their popularity and that their design style intrigued me.
-Since then based on their functional design and performance I have become a low-level Dyson addict who now owns an upstairs and a downstairs Dyson vacuum.
+But when my last vacuum died, I was left with a dilemma.
+Having read endless reviews (All Great Vacuums is a great site for this) and compared lots of different models, I broke down and bought one based on their popularity and that their design style intrigued me.
+Since then, based on their functional design and performance, I have become a low-level Dyson addict who now owns an upstairs and a downstairs Dyson vacuum.

 I see that same type of attention to detail and insight in the Jot Pro with a few little touches like the rubber grip on the middle of the pen that keeps your hand from sliding or the magnet in the pen that lets it easy attach it to the sides of your iPad.
 They are small things but them demonstrate the type of insights that few people are probably consciously aware of but I really love.